Investing in bitcoin and other cryptocurrencies

 Inclusion of cryptocurrencies in the portfolio of an individual

 We opine that it is too early in the evolution of this space, to make prudent suggestions on which cryptocurrency to invest in, how much risk to assign to such an investment, and how much proportion of an individual's portfolio should be allotted to this asset class.
+In short, we believe that it is not possible to derive optimised long-term risk-return derivations for any asset in this asset class.

 We believe that, as of now, investing in cryptocurrencies is a venture bet and investing in these is not necessary.
 We consider investing in bitcoins as speculation.
 We do not agree with the view that everyone should have at least a small part of their portfolio, say 2% to 5%, in bitcoin or other cryptocurrencies.